1975 Prix de l'Arc de Triomphe: The race

 Citoyen went to the front soon after the start with Olmeto in second.
 Nobilary, Dahlia, Carolus, Un Kopeck and Allez France were also in contention in the early stages.
 At half distance the field bunched and there was a good deal of bumping and interference.
 Dahlia stumbled and lost any chance, whilst Allez France also lost ground.
-Nobiliary led the field into the straight ahthe ead of Un Kopeck, Kasteel, Bruni and Duke of Marmalade.
+Nobiliary led the field into the straight ahead of Un Kopeck, Kasteel, Bruni and Duke of Marmalade.
 Comtesse de Loir produced a strong run along the rail to head Nobiliary but was immediately overtaken by Star Appeal who burst through "like greased lightning" having been among the back markers for most of the way.
 In the final 100 metres, Star Appeal drew away to win by three lengths from another fast-finishing outsider On My Way.
 Comtesse de Loir was another two and a half lengths back in third, followed by Un Kopeck, Allez France, Nobiliary, Bruni and Green Dancer.